CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 Format: `finish TASK_INDEX`

 > * Finishes the recurring task at the specified `TASKINDEX`. <br>
-> * Upon execution, the most recent occurence of the recurring task/event will be marked as finished.
-In current list view, task dates will be automatically updated to the next peiod based on its FREQUENCY.
+> * Upon execution, the most recent occurrence of the recurring task/event will be marked as finished.
+In current list view, task dates will be automatically updated to the next peiod based on its FREQUENCY, i.e. delayed until next day/week/month.

 Examples: